syncthing/docs/advanced/folder-uselargeblocks.rst

 operations.
 Do not enable large blocks in clusters with devices still on v0.14.45 or older.

-When large blocks are *not* enabled, local changes to any given file file are indexed in standard (small) blocks - regardless of whether other devices are using large blocks for the same folder.
+When large blocks are *not* enabled, local changes to any given file are indexed in standard (small) blocks - regardless of whether other devices are using large blocks for the same folder.

 When two devices do not agree on the desired block size for a file, the entire file must be transferred instead of only the changed blocks.
 To avoid